xiaoyu0928/xiaoyu0928.github.io/index.md

 ### Expertise

-- Debates: I had 7-year debating experience in competitions and coaching
+- Debates: I have 7 years of debating experience in competitions and coaching
 - Debating styles: TV shows, Oregon, and British Parliamentary
 - Language for debates: Mandarin